Ask My Shelf

 In Orlando, did you enjoy ...

-... explorations of gender and identity?
+... the fluid exploration of gender identity and societal roles?

 The Left Hand Of Darkness by Ursula K. Le Guin